roymacdonald/ofBook/chapters/events/chapter.md

 	public:
 	    //whatever else stuff of this class.
 	    void update(){
-	    	//when the desired conditions for sending the event are met we call int i = ofGetFrameNum();//this is the information that the event will pass. ofNotifyEvent(intEvent, i);
+	    	//when the desired conditions for sending the ofEvent are met we call int i = ofGetFrameNum();//this is the information that the ofEvent will pass. ofNotifyEvent(intEvent, i);
 	    }
 	    ofEvent<int> intEvent;
 	};

-Notice that the event type goes in between `ofEvent<` and `>`. let's call this the event's associated type.
+Notice that the ofEvent type goes in between `ofEvent<` and `>`. let's call this the ofEvent's associated type.

 ### The callback